 đŸ‘‹đŸŒ This is a series on concurrency, parallelism and asynchronous programming in Ruby.
-It’s a deep dive, so it’s divided into 10 parts:
+It’s a deep dive, so it’s divided into 12 main parts:

 You’re reading “Your Ruby programs are always multi-threaded: Part 2”.
 I’ll update the links as each part is released, and include these links in each post.